 Liability issues are questions of fact and law that are rarely easy to answer.
 A parking lot owner or operator (or possibly both) may be liable for personal or property damage that occurs in their parking lots.
 Generally, a business owner has a duty to make their place of business safe for all customers.

-For example, if a parking lot has become known for criminal activity and if the property owner or parking lot operator does not warn customers of the potential danger then there may be liability for any harm caused.
-Another example, occurs when a parking lot is designed poorly and therefore causes reoccurring accidents.
+For example, if a parking lot has become known for criminal activity and if the property owner or parking lot operator does not warn customers of the potential danger then there may be a liability for any harm caused.
+Another example occurs when a parking lot is designed poorly and therefore causes reoccurring accidents.

 What are “Exculpatory Clauses?”

-You may have noticed that oftentimes your ticket for using a parking lot contains fine print that removes lability from the parking lot owner or operator for any harm that may happen to you or your property while using the parking lot.
+You may have noticed that oftentimes your ticket for using a parking lot contains fine print that removes liability from the parking lot owner or operator for any harm that may happen to you or your property while using the parking lot.
 These clauses, known as “exculpatory clauses”, are meant as a deterrence from liability for the owner or operator of the parking lot.